Manasquan Beach Improvement Association

 MBIA Trustees Meeting Minutes

-TRUSTEES PRESENT: John Casey, Julie Cocozza, Janice Gaswind, Carol Kirkman, Mary Lovely, Pat Merz, Bennie O’Grady, John O’Grady, Mary Ryan, Al Sauer, Jane Swiggett, Cindy Weaver, Helen Young and Bob Young.
-Guest: Sheila Vidreiro.
+TRUSTEES PRESENT: Janice Gaswind, Lisa Haas, Carol Kirkman, Mary Lovely, Bennie O'Grady, John O'Grady, Mary Ryan, Al Sauer, Paul Schofield, and Cindy Weaver.

 Mary Ryan opened the meeting at 8:30 am.